For best prices and early deliveries, WhatsApp us at. 918488070070

 Uttarakhand

 In Uttarakhand, the wedding is an enchanting social, spiritual, and cultural odyssey encapsulating warmth and grandeur.
 The weddings are divided into pre-wedding, wedding, and post-wedding rituals.
-The main pre-wedding ceremonies are the Sagai and Mehendi ceremonies.
+The main pre-wedding ceremonies include Chatti (a ritual marking an auspicious start to the wedding preparations), Sagun (the ceremonial exchange of gifts), Sagai, Haldi ceremony and Mehendi ceremonies.
 While the Mehendi ceremony is like most others in North India, the Sagai or engagement ceremony is considerably different.
 The wedding day rituals follow, starting with Ganesh Puja, seeking blessings for the wedding.
 The priest performs other pujas like Kalash sthapana, and Navgraha puja before lighting the main wedding lamp called Pradhaan diya.
-Duliagarh, Varmala, Kanyadaan, and Saptapadi complete the wedding ceremonies.
+Duliagarh, Varmala, Kanyadaan, Suwal Pathai, Madhubani, Jaimala and Saptapadi complete the wedding ceremonies.
 Post-wedding rituals include a tearful farewell to the bride, and Gruh Pravesh, welcoming the bride at the groom’s house.

 READ MORE